bewinnors/bewinnors.github.io/content/program/post-1.md

 ---
-title: "Amazon increase income 1.5 Million"
+title: "Summer 2021 Internship A"
-date: 2019-05-12T12:14:34+06:00
+date: 2021-07-22T12:14:34+06:00
-image: "images/blog/post-5.jpg"
+image: "images/program/post-5.jpg"
 description: "This is meta description."
 draft: false
 ---

+The Be-Winnors project hosts a yearly cohort for student interns to learn how to apply their STEM education to conduct research in an academic environment.

+Students are paired with CSULA EECS faculty and graduate student mentors to help make meaningful contributions in one of the projects core technology areas.

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Mesfin aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia mollit anim id est laborum.

 Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et